msychalice/leetcode/README.md

 Beware of the matrix of odd length, it needs to skip this process when it hits the central grid.

+## 51. N-Queens
+This is a similar problem with 46Permutations which can be solved by backtracking.
+The ith layer of the decision tree represents selected columns for ith row of the chessboard.
+The way of checking two queens are in same diagonal is by checking abs(row1-row2) == abs(col1-col2)

 ## 54. Spiral Matrix
 See code